-Be part of research
+Be part of our research

 There are lots of ways to be part of research by taking a survey with us, signing up to test a new therapy, volunteering for a clinical trial to find new treatments, or taking part in interviews and tests with researchers.
 You can choose how much time you spend in a study and can leave at any time, and your preferences and confidentiality will always be respected.